Looming Deadline for Student Visa Holders

 Option 1) Temporary Graduate – Subclass 485 Visa

-Temporary Graduate visa (subclass 485) lets students live, study and work in Australia temporarily after finishing their studies.
+The Temporary Graduate visa (subclass 485) lets students live, study and work in Australia temporarily after finishing their studies.
 This is a temporary visa.
-Students are only able to access the Temporary Graduate visa (subclass 485) once as a primary applicant.
+Students can access up to two of these visas: a second 485 can be granted to students who graduated form a Regional University or institution.
+This visa allows students to stay in Australia for up 4 years.
+Hong Kong passport holders can stay for up to 5 years.
 This visa offers a platform to gain further employment experience in order to qualify for subsequent visas such as General Skilled Migration (more on this topic later).

 In order to apply, an applicant will need to meet the following eligibility criteria: